Jaroan/Fair-MARL/README.md

 ## Installation

-To get started with the FAIR-MARL method, clone this repository and install the required dependencies:
+To get started with the Fair-MARL method, clone this repository and install the required dependencies:

 ```bash
 git clone https://github.com/yourusername/fair-marl.git